It goes without saying that organisational change is a stressful time for all levels of the business.

 - Create support networks: There are other areas in your organisation that are available to help employees during transitions.
 If you are a manager, HR can may be a helpful source of information.
 Perhaps you may have access to an Employee Assistance Program for employees who are feeling particularly stressed.
 Find out about any other sources of support for your team and make sure people know where to go to if they need additional assistance.

 - Take care of yourself: Managers often put themselves last during difficult times at work.
 Equip yourself so that you have enough resilience to be a great leader throughout the process.
 Make sure you are getting enough sleep, recreation and good food to stay healthy, optimistic and energetic throughout the transition period.
+For more on taking care of yourself, click here.

 - Provide role clarity: Role ambiguity and change is considered a psychological risk factor according to Workplace Health and Safety Queensland.
 Both during and after change, it is important for each employee to understand the role they have within the organisation.
 The organisation must ensure that the person does not have conflicting roles.
 Lack of role clarity can lead to tension and conflict.